 The Civilian Labor Force in the chart above has more than doubled from 76.5 Million in January 1967 to 162.2 Million today.
 The curve of the line, which the regression helps us visually quantify, largely reflects the employment demographics of the baby boom generation, those born between 1946 and 1964.
 In 1967 they were starting to turn 21.
 The oldest are now eligible for full retirement benefits.
 Another factor is the curve is the rising participation of women in the labor force (see this commentary).

 For a better understanding of the weekly Initial Claims data, let's view the numbers as a ratio of the Civilian Labor Force.

-The latest ratio of 0.15% means that out of 10,000 workers, sixteen made an initial application for unemployment insurance payments in the latest data.
-The latest ratio of 0.153% to three decimal points is fractionally above its all-time low.
+The latest ratio of 0.14% means that out of 10,000 workers, fourteen made an initial application for unemployment insurance payments in the latest data.
+The latest ratio of 0.135% to three decimal points is just above its all-time low.

 What about Continued Claims?
 Here is the ratio to the Civilian Labor Force.

-Likewise, with this indicator, we're at a historic low with a reading of 1.19%.
-It means that approximately one hundred and twenty-one persons per 10,000 are receiving continuing unemployment insurance benefits.
+Likewise, with this indicator, we're at a historic low with a reading of 1.07%.
+Approximately one hundred and seven persons per 10,000 are receiving continuing unemployment insurance benefits.

 Unemployment Claims as a Recession Indicator

 A particularly interesting feature of this Unemployment Claims ratio series is its effectiveness in the past as a leading indicator for recession starts and a virtually dead-on coincident indicator for recession ends.
 In both of the ratio charts above, we've highlighted the value at the month a recession starts.
 In every instance, the trough in claims preceded the recession start by a few too many months, but the claims peaks were nearly identical with recession ends.
 Here is a table showing the actual numbers.